Blue Velvet (soundtrack): Background and music

-Lynch worked with Badalamenti for the first time in this film and asked him to write a score that had to be “like Shostakovich, be very Russian, but make it the most beautiful thing but make it dark and a little bit scary.”
+Lynch worked with Badalamenti for the first time in this film and asked him to write a score that had to be "like Shostakovich, be very Russian, but make it the most beautiful thing but make it dark and a little bit scary."
 Badalamenti would later go on to contribute to all of Lynch's future full-length films except for Inland Empire (2006).

 Inspired by This Mortal Coil's recent cover of Tim Buckley's "Song to the Siren", Lynch had wanted Isabella Rossellini to sing her own version, but was unable to secure the rights.
 In its place, Badalamenti composed a music for "Mysteries of Love" with lyrics by Lynch sung by Julee Cruise.

-Bobby Vinton's cover of The Clovers' 1950s song "Blue Velvet" served as inspiration for the film and heavily incorporated it.
+Vinton's cover of the Clovers' 1950s song "Blue Velvet" served as inspiration for the film and heavily incorporated it.